 If one were to say that paradise doesn’t exist, they probably haven’t been to Phuket!
+The places to visit are boundless.
 Thailand’s largest island, Phuket, boasts postcard-worthy beaches underneath limestone cliffs and sun all year-round.
 Nature enthusiasts are in for an adventure, whether to go island hopping, trekking for a scenic lookout point or swimming among a hidden waterfall.
 In any case, travellers from local and international destinations alike undoubtedly flock to soak in the sun, snorkel the pristine blue waters, enjoy the freshest catch of the sea cooked in authentic Thai spices and relax for a rejuvenating Thai massage.
 The island’s beauty is complemented by the warm hospitality of the locals inhabiting the island, ready to show you the best time of your life!

 With so much to choose from, Travelodge Hotels Asia will make your travel planning so much easier with our list of must-visit places to enjoy the best of the tropical island utopia.